Location: Rome, Ga.

 the 2011-2012 academic year, Berry awarded more than $25 million in

 institutional financial aid, up more than $2 million from the previous year.

 Both merit and need-based scholarships are offered.

 financial aid: 98 percent

 For more than a century, Berry has emphasized meaningful work experience as a key component of its educational experience.
 Today, the nation’s premier on-campus Work Experience Program guarantees all students a paid, on-campus work position every semester, regardless of academic major or financial situation.
 There are more than 300 different types of jobs available.
 Though participation in the program is voluntary, more than 90 percent of Berry students choose to work on campus at some point during their academic careers.

 Berry is a founding member of the Southern Athletic Association, Division III of the NCAA.
 Other members include Birmingham-Southern College, Centre College, Hendrix College, Oglethorpe University, Millsaps College, Sewanee: The University of the South and Rhodes College.
 The SAA was formed in 2011 and began league play in 2012.

-including men’s and women’s basketball, soccer, tennis, cross country, outdoor track,
+including football, men’s and women’s basketball, soccer, tennis, cross country, outdoor track,

 lacrosse, swimming and diving and golf, as well as men’s baseball and